RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 promised to perform in a Broadway musical and then backed out at the last minute.

-## *Elvin Associates v.
+### *Elvin Associates v.
 Aretha Franklin*

 ###### United States District Court SDNY (1990)

 * [Case on Westlaw][aretha_westlaw]
 * [Case on Google Scholar][aretha_scholar]

-In early 1984, broadway producer Ashton Springer wanted to make a Broadway musical about gospel singer Mahalia Jackson, her life and her music.
+In early 1984, Broadway producer Ashton Springer wanted to make a Broadway musical about gospel singer Mahalia Jackson, her life and her music.